An upper bound on the asymptotic translation lengths on the curve graph and fibered faces

 \section{Acknowledgements}

-We thank Mladen Bestvina, Bal\'azs Strenner, and Ki Hyoung Ko for helpful discussions.
-We especially thank Bal\'azs Strenner for pointing out an error in Lemma 3 in the previous version.
-The first-named author was partially supported by Samsung Science \& Technology Foundation grant no. SSTF-BA1702-01, and the third-named author appreciates KAIST for hospitality, during which time this work was carried out.
+We thank Mladen Bestvina, Bal\'azs Strenner, Eiko Kin and Ki Hyoung Ko for helpful discussions.
+We especially thank Bal\'azs Strenner for pointing out an error in Lemma \ref{lem:liftingmonodromy} in the earlier draft.
+The first author was partially supported by Samsung Science \& Technology Foundation grant no. SSTF-BA1702-01.
+The second author was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (NRF-2017R1D1A1B03035017).
+The third author appreciates KAIST for hospitality, during which time this work was carried out.